 (13) The Director shall review the hearing record to determine the following:

 (a) Whether the Community College followed its grievance procedures appropriately;

 (b) Whether the Community College's findings are supported by facts and information in the record;

 (c) Whether the Community College engaged in any action that constitutes discrimination.

-(14) The Commissioner shall consult the Department of Justice for advice if the appeal raises legal issues.
+(14) The Director shall consult the Department of Justice for advice if the appeal raises legal issues.

-(15) Following review of the record, the Commissioner shall:
+(15) Following review of the record, the Director shall:

 (a) Issue an order of dismissal of the appeal upon a finding that the Community College properly followed its procedures and that no substantial evidence exists to support the charge of discrimination;

 (b) Recommend mediation if both parties are willing to participate in mediation;